MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Profile/v3.0.0/Set-AzureSubscription.md

 # Set-AzureSubscription

 ## SYNOPSIS
-Creates or changes an Azure subscription
+Creates or changes an Azure subscription.

 ## SYNTAX